pure-english/dictionary/README.md

       have Old English.
 Therefore, it only counts Germanic words that aren't from Old English.
 Put Norse words there too, maybe.
 - [ ] Add a search button inside of the search
+- [ ] Ability to dismiss words that are fine
+    - [ ] Ability to retrieve them back
+- [ ] Have a maximum height for the chips list, with a scrollbar in the middle, so that if I need things below the word list it won't clog it up (if it's too bad).
+- [x] Number of words per origin
+- [ ] Option to not just copy, but instead insert the letters into the field

 ### Editor errors